pro-grade/pro-grade/src/site/markdown/index.md

 **`net.sourceforge.prograde.sm.PolicyFileGeneratorJSM`**

 Policy file generator which creates Java policy files.
-The generated policies can be used together with the standard SecurityManager or pro-grade.
+The generated policies can be used together with the standard SecurityManager or ProGrade.

 [Read more ...](policy-file-generator.html)